Our treatment services range from inpatient residential care to outpatient appointments and community-based services.

 The following charges apply for private-paying treatment at Ashburn Clinic.

-Please note that appointments are charged in 15 minute blocks and will include the assessment time with the clinician, and may also include the time taken to prepare any reports required.
-An initial assessment generally costs $330 per hour (report writing additional), and further treatment is $290 per hour.
+Appointments are charged in 15 minute blocks and will include the assessment time with the clinician, and may also include the time taken to prepare any reports required.